-Most Important Retail Statistics for 2024
+Most Important Retail Statistics to Know

 The retail market is full of sharks.
 Your competition is vicious.
 They’re cunning.
 They’re hungry.
 Between them and fickle customers, you have to fight hard to keep your head above water.
 It’s a ruthless environment where you have to keep one-upping yourself to turn any sort of profit.